Omkar-109/Smartphone-price-predictor-streamlit/README.md

 - User selects RAM, brand, ROM size, screen size, and camera specs.
 - Output is the predicted price of the smartphone.
-- Responsive design, local image assets, and a dark-friendly UI.

 ---